Phos Hilaron: Orthodox Church in America

 O Gladsome Light of the Holy Glory of the Immortal Father, Heavenly, Holy, Blessed Jesus Christ!
-Now that we have come to the setting of the sun and see the light of evening, we praise God Father, Son and Holy Spirit.
+Now that we have come to the setting of the sun and behold the light of evening, we praise God Father, Son and Holy Spirit.
 For meet it is at all times to worship Thee with voices of praise.
 O Son of God and Giver of Life, therefore all the world doth glorify Thee.

 Russian Orthodox Church Outside Russia

 O Gentle Light of the holy glory of the immortal, heavenly, holy, blessed Father, O Jesus Christ: Having come to the setting of the sun, having beheld the evening light, we praise the Father, the Son, and the Holy Spirit: God.
 Meet it is for Thee at all times to be hymned with reverent voices, O Son of God, Giver of life.
 Wherefore, the world doth glorify Thee.

-Another Orthodox translation

-O Gladsome Light of the holy glory / of the Immortal Father, / heavenly, holy, blessed, O Jesus Christ.

-Having Come to sunset / and beholding the evening light, we hymn the Father, Son, and Holy Spirit: God.

-Meet it is at all times that thou be hymned / with fitting voices, O Son of God, thou Giver of Life; wherefore the world doth glorify thee.